bramley/phplist-plugin-rssfeed/README.md

 * phplist version 3.2.0 or later.
 * php version 5.4 or later.
-* The Common Plugin version 3.
+* The Common Plugin version 3.7.5 or later.
 You should install, or upgrade to, the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

 The plugin uses the PicoFeed package that additionally requires these php extensions to be loaded:

 * iconv
 * dom
 * xml
-* libxml
 * SimpleXML
+* Multibyte String

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the admin directory.